terrorizer1980/lxd-pkg-ubuntu/doc/rest-api.md

  * Return: dict representing a network

     {
+        "config": {},
         "name": "lxdbr0",
+        "managed": false,
         "type": "bridge",
         "used_by": [
             "/1.0/containers/blah"
         ]
     }

+### POST
+ * Description: rename a network
+ * Introduced: with API extension "network"
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input (rename a network):

+    {
+        "name": "new-name"
+    }

+HTTP return value must be 204 (No content) and Location must point to the renamed resource.

+Renaming to an existing name must return the 409 (Conflict) HTTP code.

+### PUT (ETag supported)
+ * Description: replace the network information
+ * Introduced: with API extension "network"
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        "config": {
+            "bridge.driver": "openvswitch",
+            "ipv4.address": "10.0.3.1/24",
+            "ipv6.address": "fd1:6997:4939:495d::1/64"
+        }
+    }

+Same dict as used for initial creation and coming from GET.
+Only the config is used, everything else is ignored.

+### PATCH (ETag supported)
+ * Description: update the network information
+ * Introduced: with API extension "network"
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        "config": {
+            "dns.mode": "dynamic"
+        }
+    }

+### DELETE
+ * Description: remove a network
+ * Introduced: with API extension "network"
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input (none at present):

+    {
+    }

+HTTP code for this should be 202 (Accepted).

 ## /1.0/operations
 ### GET